MolSSI-Education/oop_and_design_patterns/_episodes/03-Encapsulation.md

 ~~~
 {: .language-output}

-The construction and use of an object constructed through a class is simpler and more intuitive that trying to construct one from an arbitrary set of variables.
+The construction and use of an object constructed through a class is simpler and more intuitive than trying to construct one from an arbitrary set of variables.
 Now anytime we wish to create a new molecule object and print out its values, we only require two new lines of code.

 > ## Check your understanding